MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/move-resources.md

 These steps explain how to reconfigure best practices analyzer after a move:

-- To a new different subscription
+- To a different subscription
-- With a different resource group
+- In a different resource group
-- With the same log analytics workspace – in the old resource group
+- With the same log analytics workspace

 1. Before the move, disable best practices assessment
 2. Move the resource